Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 - <q>What is a static site?</q>
 - <q>Are static sites vulnerable to replay attacks?</q>

 The ability to answer such questions isn't unique.
-Asking a chatroom, a forum, or even a simple link-and-summary search engine should pull up useful information.
+Asking a chatroom, a forum, or even a link-and-summary search engine should pull up useful information.

 An LLM cannot be trusted to synthesize different concepts without conflating them, or to switch from broad to specific concepts.
 Pseudo-hallucinations fill the gap.